solisaegis/SolisAegis/post-v16-independent-publications/the-structural-preference-for-peace/FINAL_v1_0/readme.md

 The locked files are identified by exact filenames, byte sizes, and SHA-256/SHA-512 digests.

 Any byte-level modification creates a different artifact and must not retain the Final v1.0 identity without a new version and new integrity record.

+This README is descriptive repository metadata.
+Updating links or explanatory text in this README does not modify the locked Final v1.0 publication files or their recorded hashes.